Regrowing your hair is not easy, but it is possible.

-The technique for using the dermaroller is to hold it lightly against the skin and move it across the skin in multiple directions like the diagram below.
+The technique for using the dermaroller is to hold it lightly against the skin and move it across the skin in multiple directions (vertical, horizontal, and diagonal).

 In the study below minoxidil was used, however, as you will have seen in the earlier section there are essential oils that are more effective than minoxidil, and are completely natural so they have fewer if any side-effects.

 It’s clear that the microneedling (the technical term for using a dermaroller) achieved remarkably better results than the group that just received minoxidil.

 We can see a considerable amount of hair has appeared during the 12 week period that the experiment took place.

 The mean hair count with the dermaroller group went from 226 up to 317 – that’s an increase of 91.